The Resurrection of Jesus in the New Testament

 Event Mark Matthew Luke John

-Some Women Find Jesus' Tomb Empty 16:1-8 28:1-8 24:1-11 20:1-2, 11-13
+On Sunday morning, some Women Find Jesus' Tomb Empty 16:1-8 28:1-8 24:1-11 20:1-2, 11-13

-Peter and the Beloved Disciple Run to the Tomb (only Peter in Luke) -- -- 24:12 20:2-10
+Peter and the Beloved Disciple Run to the Tomb (in Luke: only Peter) -- -- 24:12 20:2-10

-Jesus Appears to the Women (esp.
-Mary Magdalene) [16:9-11] 28:9-10 -- 20:14-18
+Jesus Appears to the Women (in John: only to Mary Magdalene) [16:9-11] 28:9-10 -- 20:14-18

-The Guards Report to the Authorities -- 28:11-15 -- --
+The Guards Report back to the Authorities -- 28:11-15 -- --

 Jesus Appears to Two Disciples on the Way to Emmaus [16:12-13] -- 24:13-35 --

-Jesus Appears to the Disciples on Sunday Evening -- -- 24:36-43 20:19-23
+Jesus Appears to the Disciples on Sunday Evening in Jerusalem -- -- 24:36-43 20:19-23

-Jesus Appears to the Disciples a Week Later (with Thomas) -- -- -- 20:24-29
+Jesus Appears again to the Disciples a Week Later (with Thomas) -- -- -- 20:24-29

 Jesus Appears to the Eleven as They Sat at Table [16:14-18] -- -- --

-Jesus Appears to the Eleven on a Mountain in Galilee [The Great Commission] -- 28:16-20 -- --
+Jesus Appears to the Eleven on a Mountain in Galilee (The Great Commission) -- 28:16-20 -- --

-Jesus' Last Words and His Ascension to Heaven [16:19-20] -- 24:44-53 --
+Jesus' Last Words and His Ascension to Heaven, from Bethany [16:19-20] -- 24:44-53 --

 The Original Ending of John -- -- -- 20:30-31